 Sorceress of psychological suspense, Ninie Hammon, brings you the second book in The Knowing Saga, a sprawling tale of spiritual warfare that spans a quarter of a century.
 If you crave sleep-with-the-lights-on suspense coupled with characters so real they’ll feel like family, then you’ll love The Deceiving.

 The monster demon is BACK!

 …and he’s had twenty-six years to plot his revenge.

-Defeated in 1985 by three twelve-year-olds, the efreet returns determined to kill them.
-In The Knowing, the first book of the trilogy, he sends five demon-possessed men to murder Jack Carpenter, Becca Hawkins and Daniel Burke—the now-adult twelve-year-olds whose memories of that childhood summer when they battled a monster have been erased.
-Against all odds, the three escape and survive—only to discover that the man possessed by the efreet has been nominated to fill a vacancy on the United States Supreme Court.
+Defeated in 1985 by three twelve-year-olds, the efreet returns to kill them.
+In The Knowing, he sent five demon-possessed men to murder Jack Carpenter, Becca Hawkins and Daniel Burke—the now-adult twelve-year-olds whose memories of that childhood summer when they battled a monster have been erased.
+The three escape and survive—only to discover that the man possessed by the efreet has been nominated to fill a vacancy on the United States Supreme Court.

-In The Deceiving, the second book of The Knowing Trilogy, the efreet has changed his tactics.
-He’s no longer trying to kill the three who defeated him.
-In “less time than it takes to cook a pot roast” he totally devastates their lives instead—as payback, and to keep them too busy to oppose his court nomination.
-And the monster has other plans, too, unspeakable plans, uglier than any of them could possibly imagine.
+Now the efreet has changed his tactics.
+He’s no longer trying to kill them.
+Instead, he totally devastates their lives.
+And he has other plans, too, unspeakable plans, uglier than any of them could possibly imagine.

 Award-winning journalist and author Ninie Hammon has created a terrifyingly real world where the people fighting to defeat invisible monsters from the bowels of hell are folks you might bump carts with in the grocery store.